xavierallem/Summary1/README.md

 4. Please don't work in college assignment mode.

 ## Step 4 : How to learn Fast - 20 hr Learning
 We are a startup and we do all our thing in most innovative ways possible.
 That includes Learning!
 Watch the video on how to learn faster.

 [20hr Learning Video](https://www.youtube.com/watch?v=5MgBikgcWnY)

-Please write a Summary of the video.
-Write concise, the lesser the better but must cover all key points.

-Name it 20hr-learning-summary.md

-### Practical - Your real test here
+## Step 5 : Practical - Your real test here
 1. Clone this repository - https://gitlab.iotiot.in/newbies/iotiot.in-on-boarding.git
 1. Create a branch with branch name = "Your Full Name"
-1. Add the Summary of the Video to the repository (20hr-learning-summary.md)
+1. Add the Summaries on the topics
+    1. Gitlab Interface (gitlab-interface.md)
+    1. Git Basics (git-basics.md)
+    1. 20 hr Learning Video (20-hr-learning.md)
+**Note** : Summaries should be concise, the lesser the better but must cover all key points.
+Summaries should be written in Markdown.
 1. Commit all your changes (include all  files in your directory)
 1. Push the changes to the remote repository